ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

 Local overrides of global module values
 =======================================

-When writing tasks using ``aggregate`` you may find yourself repeating various settings within the aggregate dictionary, for example:
+When writing tasks using ``aggregate`` you may find yourself repeating various settings within the aggregate dictionary.
+For example:

 .. code-block:: yaml